Truck mpg has lagged for decades: Will diesel and electric pickups do better?

 2019 Toyota Tundra

 They’re becoming bigger, too.
-Just from 2008 to 2018, the average pickup.
-While other types of vehicles increased in the range of 1% to 3%, pickup footprint increased an average of 4% (2.5 square feet), as measured by the EPA.
+Just from 2008 to 2018, the average pickup has grown at a faster pace than other vehicles.
+While other types of vehicles increased in the range of 1% to 3% over that time, pickup footprint increased an average of 4% (2.5 square feet), as measured by the EPA.

 Going big hasn’t made pickups more popular relative to the market.
 The market share of pickups is roughly the same as it was 45 years ago—13% in 1975, versus 14% in 2018.

-Among pickups, Honda has held the highest average—no surprise, as its only model is the Ridgeline, at 21.8 mpg for an EPA Real World average.
+Among pickups, Honda has held the highest average—no surprise, as its only model is the Ridgeline, at 21.8 mpg.
 Pickups from other automakers all averaged in the 18-20 mpg range, but it’s of note that Toyota ranked the lowest at 18.2 mpg (based on its full-size Tundra and mid-size Tacoma trucks).

 2020 Honda Ridgeline